Prakash-TechUltra/documentation/content/applications/services/helpdesk/overview/help_center.rst

 dashboard or by going to :menuselection:`Helpdesk --> Tickets --> All Tickets` and selecting a :guilabel:`Ticket` from the list.

-Click on the :guilabel:`Knowledge (book)` icon above the chatter for the ticket.
+Click on the :guilabel:`Knowledge (bookmark)` icon above the chatter for the ticket.
 This opens a search window.
 In this search window, select, or search for the desired article.
 Doing so reveals that article page in the Odoo *Knowledge* application.

 To use a template to respond to a ticket, click :guilabel:`Send as message` in the upper right corner of the template box, located in the body of the article.